BREAKING NEWS 2 November 2021

-The site explains the family research services of Trace Your Ancestry.
+The site explains the family and other research services of

 It also tells a little about me and my background.

 You may have wondered what your family was like, what the people in it, your ancestors did for a living.
 What were their names?
-Were they rich or poor or something in between?
+Were they rich, poor or something in between?
 Where did they live?
-Did they ever get into trouble with the law?
+Did they get into trouble with the law?